substance-labs/noir-hack-private-voting/README.md

 ```
 revelio/
 ├── evm/                    # Solidity contracts for poll creation, vote verification, and on-chain tallying
 ├── noir/                   # Noir circuits for zkPassport proof validation, vote encryption, and vote decryption
 ├── relayer/                # Typescript relayer to submit transactions on behalf of users
-└── ui/         # Frontend (React + Tailwind) platform for users to interact with the system
+├── report-generator/       # Pythin script that fetches and decrypts on-chain voting data and outputs a polished Markdown report suitable for export to PDF.
+└── ui/                     # Typescript relayer to submit transactions on behalf of users
 ```

 ---